Foadsf/NXOpen_Python_tutorials/README.md

 ### First steps:

-In order to start with NX Python programing you need to prepare your NX settings.
-First step is to find the `Developer` tab at the top NX ribbon:
+To start with NX Python programming, you need to prepare your NX settings.
+The first step is to find the `Developer` tab at the top NX ribbon: